280. Seven fund managers, just ten minutes, what would you ask them?

 And, actually, I like how financial markets keep me on the edge constantly; they keep you doubting yourself.
 And that is actually the joy and the horror of what we do for a living, is if you get things right more than 50% of the time, you are actually doing quite a good job.
 And so, it is an addiction that was fostered from a fairly young age of 1) trying to understand how things work, and 2) this fascination with uncertainty.

-SW: While some have a long-standing passion, its more likely a career you fall into” according to the next few managers, starting with two multi-asset managers: Peter Michaelis, co-manager of Liontrust Sustainable Future Managed fund and Paul Flood, manager of BNY Mellon Multi-Asset Income.
+SW: While some have a long-standing passion, it’s more likely a career you “fall into” according to the next few managers, starting with two multi-asset managers: Peter Michaelis, co-manager of Liontrust Sustainable Future Managed fund and Paul Flood, manager of BNY Mellon Multi-Asset Income.

 Peter Michaelis (PM): I did a PhD in environmental economics.
 So, and I have to admit fund management was not what I was thinking, this is what I’m going to do after my PhD.
 In fact, I worked for the steel industry, basically as an environmental consultant working out the environmental attributes of steel.
 And I was doing that, but I was thinking, okay, this isn’t really going places.
 And then a friend of a friend said, okay, look, there’s someone who’s looking for someone to do environmental analysis in this funny place called The City.
 And I went and I was lucky enough to get a [job as] maternity cover – it was a maternity cover for three months – which was at Henderson on their sustainable investment team.
 And I ended up staying 22 years.